 The paradox of magic is this: When you receive your end of the bargain, it will be too late to return it.
 Magic is a one way street and always has been.
 When Prometheus finally learned about the true nature of fire, it was through the burning of his own body.
 Like radioactivity so also magic will never be met by the human eye, and yet it will affect the magician's life more deeply and sustainably than any wound to the flesh.

 Beyond the Abyss all roaming ends and the tightrope begins.
 The Fool has no habitat here - and neither has the Wand, the Cup, the Pentacle or the Sword.
 From here we all walk naked, spirits, deities and humans all alike.
-The only difference is that they were meant to walk these lands and we intruded them.
+The only difference is that the spirits were meant to walk these lands and we intruded them.
 We tried to steal their fire.
-And we tried to drink their waters and wear their earths and breath their airs.
+And we tried to drink their waters and wear their fire and breath their air.
 And look where it got us?
 Look what it did to us?

 Now, what we forgot, is that once upon a time this bargain was meant to be struck the other way around: Not for the human mind to penetrate the spirit world, but for the spirit world to penetrate the human body.